Government of New Brunswick

 As a general rule, the following requirements must be met to be eligible for a minor's licence:

 - The applicant must be at least 12 years old and under 18 years old.
-They must complete and successfully pass the Canadian Firearms Safety Course tests before they apply for a licence.
+They must complete the Canadian Firearms Safety Course and pass the tests before they apply for a licence.

 - A firearms officer will interview the applicant or their parent/guardian, who must first agree and consent to the conditions under which the minor may use firearms, before a minor's licence will be issued.

-For eligibility criteria for aboriginal minors and those who need to hunt & trap for sustenance purposes, please contact the Firearms Office directly.
+For eligibility criteria for indigenous minors and those who need to hunt and trap for sustenance purposes, please contact the Provincial Firearms Office directly.

 Description